-The instrument can accommodate standard-height (45 mm), 1-cm cuvettes and $12 \times 75 \text{ mm}$ test tubes when used with the test tube cover.
+The instrument can accommodate standard-height (45 mm) and other cuvettes up to 56 mm in height.
 The instrument does not accept short (25 mm high) microcuvettes.
-See Accessories on page 53.
+See Accessories on page 41.

 Not all manufacturers' cuvettes are the same with regard to design, materials, or configuration.
-Temperature uniformity within the cuvette may vary depending on the type of cuvette you use.
+Temperature uniformity within the cuvette can vary depending on the type of cuvette you use.